shwchlorine/chlorine/README.md

 <h2 align="center">Hi there! 👋 I'm Jason</h2>

-Currently a student at the University of Toronto (class of 2025) pursuing a Specialist in Computer Science & Major in Cognitive Science.
-I am a full-stack web developer with interests in SWE, ML, physics, and mathematics.
-I code all sorts of things, but my personal work has revolved a lot around web apps and physics simulations.
+Currently a second-year student at the University of Toronto pursuing a Specialist in Computer Science & Major in Cognitive Science.
+I am a full-stack developer with interests in SWE and ML.

+I'm currently a Software Engineering Intern at NerveX for Summer 2023 as well as a Web Developer at the University of Toronto Machine Intelligence Student Team (UTMIST).

+I code all sorts of things, but my personal work has focussed on creating beautiful web apps for everything from simulations and visualisations to sentiment analysis tools.
+I'm always looking for new opportunities and projects to get involved in so get in touch if you want to collab!

 ## Tech stack